Last update: October 26th, 2020

 Guaranteed free mobile roaming for British citizens will end from January 1st, 2021.
 Travellers should check with their mobile operator to find out how much they may be charged to use their phone abroad.

 Users will be notified once they have spent £45 (€49), after which point they will have to opt in to continue using the internet.

 What will ETIAS mean for the UK?

 After ETIAS comes into effect, British citizens visiting Europe will have to apply online for an ETIAS visa waiver before departing.
 The ETIAS visa waiver for UK citizens will be valid for 3-year periods and will allow unlimited entries into the region.

 Although British people will need an ETIAS travel authorisation, they will not need to apply for a visa like many other countries.
 The 61 nationalities which are currently visa-exempt, including the UK, will remain visa-exempt but will need an ETIAS visa waiver.

 The ETIAS application should not take longer than 10 minutes to complete and the process will be straightforward.
 Applicants will have to fill out a short form with personal information, details of their passport and answer some security questions.
 They will then have to pay a fee.

-The confirmed travel authorization should be available to the applicant within a few minutes and the whole process is likely to take a total of 15 minutes although this may vary as the final details have yet to be clarified.
+The confirmed travel authorisation should be available to the applicant within a few minutes and the whole process is likely to take a total of 15 minutes although this may vary as the final details have yet to be clarified.

-"At the request of the authorities competent to carry out the border checks, the carriers shall be obliged to return the third country nationals to the third country from which they were transported or to the third country which issues the travel document."
+"At the request of the authorities competent to carry out the border checks, the carriers shall be obliged to return the third-country nationals to the third country from which they were transported or to the third country which issues the travel document."